How to Gain Weight as a Vegan-13 Tips & Tricks to Bulking

 Can’t gain any weight despite all of your efforts?

-Try this meal plan and see if you can't get the scale moving in the right direction.
+Try this vegan bodybuilding meal plan and see if you can’t get the scale moving in the right direction.

-Breakfast: A protein shake and big bowl of oatmeal with maple syrup, flax seeds, nuts and soy milk
+A protein shake and a big bowl of oatmeal with maple syrup, flax seeds, nuts, and soy milk

-Lunch: As much beans and white rice as you can eat with guacamole and salsa
+As many beans and white rice as you can eat with guacamole and salsa

-That should be in the ballpark of 4000+ calories I reckon.
-If you can't gain any weight eating this much then honestly I don't now how to help you here.
+That should be in the ballpark of 4000+ calories.
+If you can’t gain any weight eating this much then I would recommend seeking doctor advice and seeing if you have any underlying health issues.